Kitware/py-simput/README.md

 # PySimput

+---
+**DEPRECATED**

+py-simput is now replaced by [trame-simput](https://github.com/Kitware/trame-simput) for a simpler and nicer integration with trame v2.

+---

 Python package that let you create web forms using Trame/PyWebVue.
 The project include both a Python module along with a generated Vue based plugin for proxy editing using a fixed set of widgets.